Queso Fundido with Roasted Poblano Vinaigrette

 • Remove seeds and chop roughly.

-• Place the chopped poblanos, along with the remaining ingredients, in a blender or food processor and puree until smooth.
+• Place the chopped poblanos, along with the remaining ingredients, in a blender or food processor.

 • This can be made up to 8 hours in advance and refrigerated.